Serenella97325/connectivity-hackathon-serenAiGrid/README.md

    - Service: `BundleProvider`.

 2. **Python Processing:**
-   - The Bundle is sent to a Python server (`serenaigrid-ai-data-processing-module`) for AI-based processing before being returned to the client.
+   - The Bundle is sent to a Python server (`serenaigrid-ai-data-processing-module`) for AI-based processing.

 ---

-### 3. Artificial Intelligence Module
+### 3. Artificial Intelligence Module 🧠

 The module `serenaigrid-ai-data-processing-module` is responsible for processing and optimizing both medical and network data received from the Spring Boot simulators.
 By leveraging AI algorithms, the module dynamically allocates network resources and generates documentation in PDF format, tailored to the needs of healthcare teams.
 The module is divided into three core Python files that implement Flask-based data reception, AI-driven optimization, and PDF report generation.